 Sharpen: The sharpening tool can be generally used on any picture to bring out details but using it too loosely will reduce the quality of the image and introduce too much grain and noise.

 The white balance option lets you enhance your picture by applying different color tints.
-These color tints can be used to enhance and correct unwanted color.
+These color tints can be used to enhance and correct unwanted colors.
 Just by changing this, you can modify the mood of your photo.

 There are two options under the white balance tool.